Home ยป Italian Pasta Recipes ยป Cavatelli

 • Add most of water into the well in the centre of the semolina flour.

-• Start combining water with the semolina flour using your fingers or a fork.
-Pulling in the flour and forming a dough.
-Add more water if needed or more flour if the dough is too sticky.
+• Start combining water with the semolina flour using your fingers or a fork, pulling in the flour and forming a dough.
+Add more water, if needed or more flour if the dough is too sticky.
 The dough should feel soft and supple, a bit like playdough.

 • Knead well for 5-10 minutes until smooth and elastic then form into a ball.
+If you began the cavatelli dough in a bowl, scrape it out onto a work surface to knead.

 • Wrap with plastic and set aside for 30 minutes to rest.
+This rest will make all the difference!

 • Roll the cut off portion of dough into a sausage shape.
 You shouldn't need any extra semolina/flour but if you do, use it sparingly.

-• Continue rolling until you have a long rope about ½ inch (or approximately 1cm) in diameter.
+• Continue rolling until you have a long rope about ยฝ inch (or approximately 1cm) in diameter.
 Be sure to roll the rope as thin as this otherwise it will be too thick to cook properly.
 It may be easier to cut it in half and keep rolling to achieve this thickness.

-• Cut the rope into ¾-1 inch (2-2.5cm) lengths.
+• Cut the rope into ยพ-1 inch (2-2.5cm) lengths.

 • Using two fingers (the index and the middle finger), press firmly onto each piece of dough and drag towards you creating a curl and an indentation.
 It's important to press firmly enough to thin the dough and create a curled pasta.
 This might take a little practice.